mwiater/golangbuildconcepts/README.md

 clear && docker build -t golangbuildconcepts . && \
   docker run -it --rm golangbuildconcepts
 ```
+This will build and run a temporary container, execute the Linux and Windows binaries,and display the output for each for 10 seconds before moving on to the next test.
+As noted by the example output below, each binary is run for an amount of time (10 seconds), reports the prober "patform", and is terminated successfully by a signal.

 ```
 Testing Linux Build: ./bin/golangbuildconcepts